Tenant Buyouts ("Cash for Keys")

 In addition to harassment, landlords often make false statements to induce tenants into accepting cash-for-keys buyout offers.
 These landlords will make their tenants believe they have no other choice but to accept a buyout.
 For example, landlords who are selling the property will often falsely lead tenants to believe that the sale of property means tenants must vacate (which is not true).
 Or a landlord may falsely claim he (or a buyer) intends to do an owner move-in (which is a legal basis to evict if the owner actually moves in and follows legal procedure), but then no owner moves in.
 This gamesmanship effectively strongarms a tenant into agreeing to a buyout but likewise provides a basis to sue the landlord for fraud (among other claims) -- and typically for a lot more money than the buyout offer.

-Beware of Procedural Mistakes by Landlords
+Beware of Common Procedural Mistakes by Landlords

 In certain jurisdictions, landlords must comply with specific procedural rules when offering tenant buyouts.
 For example, in Los Angeles, landlords must provide tenants with a disclosure of their rights before presenting a buyout offer.
 A landlord's failure to follow the rules gives tenants certain rights and should not be ignored during buyout negotiations where tenants need as much leverage as they can get.